 Our aeration systems are effective at removing both waterborne radiation and other volatile organic compounds (VOCs).
 Depend on our system for high removal efficiencies, zero radioactive buildup, and improved water pressure.

 Granular Activated Charcoal Filtration

-While EPA does not regulate what system should be used at what level, the state of Connecticut currently suggests that GAC can be considered for use to mitigate levels up to 10,000 pCi/L of waterborne radon.
-When concentrations exceed 10,000 pCi/L, aeration is the ideal technology to use.
+Although the EPA does not outline which system to use at certain levels, the state of Connecticut suggests that GAC can be used for waterborne radon levels up to 10,000 pCi/L. In excess of these levels, water aeration is likely the ideal technology for the job.